AI governance for Australian schools.

 Cyber is sector-wide and named.

-The Canvas breach naming 122 Australian schools moved the cyber conversation from hypothetical to operational this month.
-The Mount Lilydale payment-processor exposure and the 1,700 Victorian government schools breach widened the pattern across the eastern seaboard and the entire size range.
+The Canvas breach, one of the largest education-sector breaches on record, moved the cyber conversation from hypothetical to operational this month.
+The 1,700 Victorian government schools breach widened the pattern across the eastern seaboard and the entire size range.

 The Federal Budget reshaped the funding risk landscape.